Tasks of CBB’s biopreparedness organisation

 Analysis

-The task is to coordinate relevant preparedness activities within research and development and to research and test in relation to warfare agents and methods (weaponisation, weapons effects, inactivation, etc.).
-The analytical tasks also include threat assessments of scientific, technical, and general character.
+Coordination of relevant preparedness activities within research and development, including threat assessments of scientific, technical, and general character.
 The assessments are an integral part of the CBB's modelling capability used in relation to the on-going preparedness activities, and as a prognostic tool in relation to operational decision support.

 24-hour preparedness teams

-CBB’s responsibility is to ensure a 24-hour preparedness capability (including a Field Investigation Team), to conduct training and education both internally and with other agencies (Police, The Emergency Management Agency, the military, etc.), to develop and maintain concepts of operations under different circumstances, and to maintain the necessary equipment.
-At the operational level an important element is the special expertise in dispersal analysis.
-CBB is using several models to support the decision making.
+CBB’s responsibility is to ensure a 24-hour preparedness capability including rapidly deployable field investigative teams, to conduct training and education with other agencies (Police, The Emergency Management Agency’s Department of Chemical Operations, HazMat teams, the Danish armed forces etc.), to develop and maintain concepts of operations under different circumstances, and to maintain the necessary equipment.
+At the operational level an important element is the expertise in dispersal analysis.

-The CBB preparedness organisation consists of an on-call Senior Medical Doctor with specialisation in microbiology and a Field Investigation Team.
-The tasks of the Field Investigation Team are to collect information, collect samples, to conduct rapid laboratory analysis, and to provide expert medical advice in order to identify biological warfare agents, verification of dispersion area, and clinical advice on immediate actions to be taken including medical countermeasures.
+The CBB preparedness organisation is based on on-call personnel with specialized training.
+The tasks of the Field Investigation Teams are to collect information, collect samples, to conduct rapid laboratory analysis, and to provide expert advice in order to identify biological warfare agents, to verify the hazardous area, and advice on immediate actions to be taken including possible countermeasures.
 Furthermore, foreign specialist laboratories with BSL 4-facilities are included in the 24-hour preparedness capability.

 Operational activities

-• Sampling.
-Collection of samples from the environment, or, if possible, from clinical material from animals and humans takes place nationally by activating CBB’s Field Investigation Team.
-The team takes samples for subsequent analysis of biological substances
+- Sampling.
+Collection of samples from the environment, or, if possible, from clinical material from animals and humans.
+CBB’s Field Investigation Team collaborates with DEMA chemical experts and HazMat teams on both sampling and subsequent analysis of unknown substances.

-• Laboratory Analysis.
-Laboratory analysis takes place at CBB’s laboratory facilities, which are manned by a 24 hour duty officer.
-If necessary, CBB can also draw on external specialist laboratories with BSL 4-facilities.
+- Laboratory Analysis.
+Laboratory analysis takes place at CBB’s laboratory facilities, which are manned by a 24 hour duty officer or at DEMA laboratories in case of unknow substances.
+If necessary, CBB can also draw on external specialist laboratories with BSL 4-facilities..

-• Countermeasures.
+- Countermeasures.
 If necessary, the report includes recommendations for countermeasures, both medical (e.g. medical treatment or preventive vaccination), and physical (e.g., personal protective equipment, cordons, and decontamination).
-Implementation of these measures is coordinated by the Police
+Implementation of these measures is the responsibility of the Danish Patients Safety Authority and is coordinated with the Police.